isinnur/search-github-users/README.md

->  You can register and login
+>  You can register and login.

 <img alt="" src="./src/images/ilki.jpg" width="100%">

->  You or the users you want to look at can see the most starred projects, most used languages and forked projects through graphs
+>  You or the users you want to look at can see the most starred projects, most used languages and forked projects through charts.

 <img alt="" src="./src/images/ikincisi.2.jpg" width="100%">